(Click here for bottom)

 SRG

 SRG is a private nonprofit that transmits ten radio and three TV channels in the four official languages of that country.
 It's funded by license fees and by advertising.
-Oh great, the worst of two worlds.
+Oh great, the worst of both worlds.

 SRG